arh-eu/gds-cpp-messages/README.md

 cmake ..
 make install
 ```
-This will create a folder named `output` int your project root folder, containing two other folders - the `lib` folder inside will contain the static version for the GDS SDK (this `gdslib.a` file will be used for our console client and examples).
+This will create a folder named `output` in your project root folder, containing two other folders - the `lib` folder inside will contain the static version for the GDS SDK (this `gdslib.a` file will be used for our console client).

 The `include` folder contains the header files which should be used.
 These use the standard C++ headers and the `<msgpack.hpp>` for the MessagePack structures.